 - Sugary drinks, soda (no more than 3 per week)

 The exact mechanism for how a healthier diet can improve mood continues to be the focus of current research.
-One hypothesis is that foods which are high in sugar and saturated fats are linked to higher levels of chronic inflammation.
+One hypothesis is that foods that are high in sugar and saturated fats are linked to higher levels of chronic inflammation.

 This study focused on people who did not eat healthily to begin with, so changes in mood may not be as significant for those who already eat fairly healthily.
 Regardless, making healthy nutritional changes can be a useful tool to improve your mood as well as your physical health.

-For specific foods to eat, see my previous post on top foods to improve your mood.
+For specific foods to eat, see my previous post on top foods to improve your mood .